IBM/blockchainbean/README.md

 <!-- [![Build Status](https://travis-ci.org/IBM/blockchainbean.svg?branch=master)](https://travis-ci.org/IBM/blockchainbean) -->

-# Create a fair trade supply network with Hyperledger Composer and IBM Blockchain Starter Plan
+# Create a fair trade supply network with Hyperledger Composer and IBM Blockchain Starter Plan - DEPRECATED - SEE updated pattern here: https://github.com/horeaporutiu/blockchainbean2

-****⚠️⚠️⚠️THIS PATTERN IS UNDER CONSTRUCTION TO SHIFT FROM COMPOSER TO HYPERLEDGER FABRIC⚠️⚠️⚠️****
 ****⚠️⚠️⚠️THE STEPS OUTLINED BELOW WILL NOT WORK.
-UPDATE IS IN PROGRESS - HOREA⚠️⚠️⚠️****
+UPDATE IS IN PROGRESS HERE: https://github.com/horeaporutiu/blockchainbean2 - HOREA⚠️⚠️⚠️****

 This code pattern is based on a recent proof-of-concept developed in collaboration with a coffee roasting company that was nice enough to let us use their supply-chain documents.